WTBY-TV: History

-Until 2007, WTBY was not carried on the two main cable systems in New York City itself (Optimum TV [formerly Cablevision] and Spectrum [formerly Time Warner Cable]), and its cable penetration is still spotty at best on the New Jersey and Connecticut sides of the market.
+Until 2007, WTBY was not carried on the two main cable systems in New York City itself (Optimum and Spectrum [formerly Time Warner Cable]), and its cable penetration is still spotty at best on the New Jersey and Connecticut sides of the market.
 It is not available on DirecTV or Dish Network's New York City local feeds; only the national version is available, as is the case with all TBN-owned stations.

 Despite its modest cable penetration in the area, TBN has poured significant resources into WTBY in recent years.
 In 2007, when TBN opened a new studio in the former Century Center for the Performing Arts near Union Square in Manhattan, WTBY's studio/office operations were moved to that location.

 WTBY-TV elected to keep RF channel 27 permanently for digital operation during the first round of digital channel elections in February 2005.
 The station discontinued regular programming on its analog signal, over UHF channel 54, on October 1, 2008.
 The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 54.

 The shutdown initially caused the station to be dropped from Service Electric's systems in New Jersey due to difficulty in receiving the signal at the cable headend.
 Service Electric replaced it with the national TBN service.

 Trinity Broadcasting entered WTBY-TV's broadcast frequency into the FCC's spectrum auction, the results of which were released in April 2017.
 TBN received $162,402,181 for WTBY-TV's spectrum and as a result, the station relinquished its RF channel 27 frequency and moved to channel 23, where it entered into a channel-sharing arrangement with Class A station WDVB-CD, licensed to Edison, New Jersey.
 WDVB-CD's transmitter is located atop the Empire State Building, and moving WTBY's transmitter there gave it a clear over-the-air signal to New York City for the first time ever.
 TBN additionally requested to have WTBY's community of license moved from Poughkeepsie to Jersey City, New Jersey, as WDVB's transmitter location at the Empire State Building would leave WTBY unable to service Poughkeepsie with a viewable over-the-air signal.
 The FCC approved the license move from Poughkeepsie to Jersey City on September 21, 2017.
 In late January 2018, TBN began the process of purchasing WDVB-CD from their owners, allowing full control of the entire channel space.